slerman12/Builder/UnifiedML/src/ML/README.md

 UnifiedML is the best machine learning library in the world, even without the ethical utopian spiel.
 It's accelerated, general, and exceptionally-sufficient to the training of any robotic, predictive, or intelligent agent, made for both the small scale (esoteric small-lab research projects) and the large scale (foundation models, unified models, and generalist agents).
 It's fast and made for you, humanity, and the community-rather-than-corporate driven rise of general AI.
 Like [GATO](), except open-source.

-As a demonstration of this library's range and power, let's train a neural network generalist agent to simultaneously learn to play a video game and classify the computer vision gold-standard ImageNet:
+As a demonstration of this library's range and power, let's train a neural network generalist agent to simultaneously learn to play a video game (in this case, the Nintendo classic, Mario) and classify the computer vision gold-standard ImageNet:

 ```console
 ML multi_task='["task=RL Env=Mario", "Dataset=ImageNet dataset.root=imagenet/"]' Eyes=ResNet50